samueleblanc/MatTalX/README.md

 More info [here](CONTRIBUTING.md).

 ## Testing
-A basic (and quite specific) test can be ran with `bash test.sh liveserver` and `bash test.sh parser`
+A basic (and quite specific) test can be run with `bash test.sh liveserver` and `bash test.sh parser`

-For a full test, it's recommended to build the extension or add-on (`bash build.sh chrome` or `bash build.sh firefox` respectively) and then test it in the browser.
+For a more complete test, we recommend building the extension or add-on (`bash build.sh chrome` or `bash build.sh firefox` respectively) to test it in the browser.

 Links for testing in the browser:
 * chrome://extensions/